annapawlicka/bluemacs.el/README.md

 ## Quote Posts

-bluemacs automatically displays quote posts (posts that reference/embed other posts) in your timeline.
+bluemacs supports both viewing and creating quote posts.

+### Viewing Quote Posts

+Quote posts are automatically displayed in your timeline with a bordered box around the quoted content.

 **Features:**
 - Quote posts are displayed with a bordered box around the quoted content